kibook/s1kd-tools/tools/s1kd-newcom/README.md

 The security classification of the new comment.

 -d &lt;defaults&gt;
-Specify the 'defaults' file name.
+Specify the `.defaults` file name.

 -f
 Overwrite existing file.